-Ready to un-pause life after a year of sitting on our backsides?
+Ready to let your hair down after a long week at work?
 Manchester is ready and waiting for us.
-Indoor hospitality is back with a bang – and live music has finally returned after a year out of business, with some of Manchester’s most talented performers taking to the stage at long last in celebration.
-From secret Jazz speakeasys to some of the coolest rock n roll venues in the city, here’s our guide to the best bars to try if you fancy a bit of live music and entertainment in your life.
+Some of the city’s most talented performers are taking to the stage for our entertainment – from secret Jazz speakeasies to some of the coolest rock n roll venues in the city.
+Here’s our guide to the best bars to try if you fancy a bit of live music and entertainment in your life.

 1. The Blues Kitchen

-Brand new to Manchester, The Blues Kitchen is finally here – serving bourbon and BBQ with a side of blues and jazz.
-Consisting of a New Orleans-style bar and restaurant and a fantastic concert hall, The Blues Kitchen is the place for live music lovers – with shows booked in for the coming months already.
-The programme features not only special sets taking place in the concert hall, but a number of bar-side sets where guests can enjoy beautiful blues, jazz, soul and rock and roll while tucking into their menu of tasty BBQ grub.
+Opening in Manchester just last year, The Blues Kitchen serves up bourbon and BBQ with a side of blues and jazz.
+Consisting of a New Orleans-style bar and restaurant and a fantastic concert hall, The Blues Kitchen is the place for live music lovers – with plenty of shows booked in for the coming months.
+The programme features not only special sets taking place in the concert hall, but a number of bar-side shows where guests can enjoy beautiful blues, jazz, soul and rock and roll while tucking into their menu of tasty BBQ grub.
 The Blues Kitchen, 13 Quay St, M3 3HN.

 2. Escape to Freight Island

-Opening just last summer, Escape to Freight Island has become quite the hotspot in the city, combining street food with weekly live music and entertainment programmes.
-Currently, the venue has a jam-packed schedule planned all the way up to July, with DJ Paulette, The Untold Orchestra, the Manchester Jazz Festival and so much more in store for guests.
+One of the biggest new openings in the last few years, Escape to Freight Island has become quite the hotspot in the city, combining street food with weekly live music and entertainment programmes.
+Currently, the venue has a jam-packed schedule planned all the way up to the end of March.
 Elsewhere at the venue, guests can also enjoy NYC-style pizza, juicy burgers, BBQ, wine and craft beers – with both indoor and outdoor traders to try.
 Escape to Freight Island, 11 Baring St, M1 2PZ.

 3. Albert’s Schloss

-Albert’s Schloss is back – and returning with it is their fantastic weekly schedule of live music and entertainment.
-We’re talking Sunday roasts with a side of gospel, duelling piano nights, a fun haus band, drag queens, and Schloss’ famous promenaders keeping the party going.
-The Cook Haus is also back serving up their tasty menu of Alpine-inspired dishes, with plenty of summer cocktails and biers on offer at the bar.
+Albert’s Schloss’ weekly schedule of live music and entertainment is perfect for escaping the world for a while.
+We’re talking Sunday roasts with a side of jazz, duelling piano nights, a fun haus band, drag queens, and Schloss’ famous promenaders keeping the party going.
+The Cook Haus is also serving up their tasty menu of Alpine-inspired dishes, with plenty of cocktails and biers on offer at the bar.
 Albert’s Schloss, 27 Peter St, M2 5QR.

-Opening next month in Manchester, Habas is the latest venture by Simon Shaw – the man behind El Gato Negro and Canto.
-Serving up a delicious menu of Middle Eastern grub and cocktails, the venue will also offer up a roster of live music, too, with a dedicated live music lounge within the space.
-Further details are yet to be revealed, however, you can book a table now here.
+Opening just last year, Habas is the latest venture by Simon Shaw – the man behind El Gato Negro and Canto.
+Serving up a delicious menu of Middle Eastern grub and cocktails, the venue also offers up a roster of live music, too, with a dedicated live music lounge within the space.
 Habas, 43A Brown St, M2 2JJ.

 One of the most popular live music venues in the city, YES is ideally situated near the student district of Manchester, with a calendar packed full of gigs for the entire summer.
 There’s a whole array of genres in store, too, including rock n roll, live DJs and even an ABBA event – with a casual bar downstairs serving pizza from Pepperoni Playboy and vegan doner kebabs from Doner Summer.
 YES, 38 Charles Street, M1 7DB.

 Known for its 20p wings, Bunny Jackson’s is one of the city’s favourite late-night destinations – with wings, dogs, live music and American sports on the menu.
-There’s currently no word on when the bar will be running live music again, but you can keep in the loop with all the shenanigans over on their Instagram here.
+Keep in the loop with all the shenanigans over on their Instagram here.
 Bunny Jackson’s, 1 Jack Rosenthal St, M15 4RA.

 A speakeasy-style cocktail bar tucked away down a Northern Quarter back alley, The Fitzgerald is one of our favourite little secrets here at Secret Manchester, thanks to the prohibition-inspired escapism it provides from busy Stevenson Square.
 Boasting vintage decor, classic cocktails, and a live music roster packed full of jazz, soul, disco and funk, it’s the perfect spot for a date night embellished with beautiful music and a romantic atmosphere.
 The Fitzgerald, 11 Stevenson Square, M1 1DB.